 18:00 | Conference closure

-Registration price will be kept within 300 euros including the conference banquet (early-bird registration fee for RILEM members).
+Registration price will be kept within 300 euros (early-bird registration fee for RILEM members), and will cover participation in the conference, online access to the conference proceedings and meals (coffee breaks, lunches and dinner).

 Registration link will be available soon.